Aryan1Mahahjan/ML-Learning/ML learning/Classification.md

 Analyzing the output :

-53,892 Correctly Classified as non-5s (True Negative) 687 Wrong Classified as 5s (False Positives)
+53,892 Correctly Classified as non-5s (True Negative) 687 Wrongly Classified as 5s (False Positives)
-1891 Wrong Classified as non-5s (False Negative)
-3530 Correctly Classified as 5s (True Positive)
+1891 Wrongly Classified as non-5s (False Negative) 3530 Correctly Classified as 5s (True Positive)

 In a perfect Classifier would only have True Negative and True Positive.